Zw3 Inc. Team Member Case Studies

 Project: Capital Improvement Program, Project and Construction Management

 During the last decade and a half the Southern Nevada Water Authority has made major improvements and expansions to the water treatment supplies and major conveyance facilities for the Las Vegas Area.
 Parsons Corporation provided Program Management, Project Management and Construction Management services to support the Authority in their 2.3 billion dollar Capital Improvement Program.
-Several of ZCI team members while working for Parsons played key roles in the implementation of the Program.
+Several ZW3 team members while working for Parsons played key roles in the implementation of the Program.

 Dr. Kasper served as the water quality specialist of the Parsons team.
 His services included a review of the process preliminary and detailed designs for the 300 MGD River Mountain WTP; prepared conceptual process design and developed treatment cost estimates for 210 MGD surface water plant treating Colorado River Water.
 Membrane and conventional filtration processes were evaluated.

 He was also responsible for evaluation of water quality of the seven ground water basins which are part of the In-State Groundwater Resources Program for development of up to 160 MGD.
 Prepared conceptual process design and developed cost estimates for a high recovery RO system treating brackish surface waters from the Virgin and Muddy Rivers.

 Mr. Weinstock was Project Engineer/Lead Technical Reviewer for Parsons team and provided design reviews for evaluation of plans and specifications for several large diameter transmissions pipeline projects in 2007

 Project: Wastewater Treatment Plant No 3 Expansion